Bingtian10/SudokuSolver/README.md

 ## Analysis
+In the following analysis, n denotes number of positions of the board.

 ### Time Complexity
 Since each empty space has up to 9 solutions and there are O(n) empty spaces in the worst cases.